From Local Windows to Adaptive Candidates via Individualized Exploratory: Rethinking Attention for Image Super-Resolution: Comparison of inference time and memory usage

 We compare the inference time of our IET model with several state-of-the-art SR methods, including ATD~\cite{zhang2024atd}, IPG~\cite{Tian2024ipg}, and PFT~\cite{long2025pft}, as presented in Tab.~\ref{tab:params_flops_time}.
 All inference times are measured on a single NVIDIA GeForce RTX 5090 GPU with an output resolution of $256 \times 256$, ensuring a fair and consistent evaluation protocol across methods.
 At the $\times 3$ and $\times 4$ scales, our model achieves the fastest inference speed among the four approaches, while at the $\times 2$ scale, it is only marginally slower than ATD.
+Moreover, the memory consumption of IET is higher than that of ATD and IPG, but lower than that of PFT.
+This is because PFT’s shifted-window mechanism computes attention across two windows, incurring high overhead, especially in early layers, whereas IET assigns each token only one set of individualized neighbors.
 This notable efficiency primarily arises from IET’s highly effective attention candidate selection mechanism, which also contributes to its superior reconstruction quality.